Rahul Gandhi questions surge in Adani's fortunes, claims it happened after BJP came to power | Politics

 Speaker Birla asked Gandhi to focus on the President's address.

-''There should be a case study on Adani by business schools such as Harvard, on how the relationship between business and politics works, India is a case study...
-PM Narendra Modi should get a gold medal in this'' Gandhi said.
+''There should be a case study on Adani by business schools such as Harvard, on how the relationship between business and politics works, India is a case study,'' Gandhi said.

-Gandhi, who just completed his over 4,000 km Bharat Jodo Yatra, said people asked him how Adani got into so many businesses and succeeded, as well as what is the nature of his relationship with the prime minister.
+Gandhi, who just completed his over 4,000-km Bharat Jodo Yatra, said people asked him how Adani got into so many businesses and succeeded.

-''From Tamil Nadu, Kerala to Himachal Pradesh, Kashmir, we have been listening one name everywhere 'Adani'.
+''From Tamil Nadu, Kerala to Himachal Pradesh, Kashmir, we have been hearing one name everywhere 'Adani'.
 Across the entire country, it's just 'Adani', 'Adani', 'Adani'...,'' Gandhi said.

 Gandhi also raised the issue of the report by US-based Hindenburg Research, saying it alleged that Adani has shell companies abroad.